magdu/zadanie_kalkulator_s/README.md

-Project is written using Spring Boot version 2.0.0 (with Tomcat embedded)
+Project is written using Spring Boot version 2.0.2 (with Tomcat embedded) and Angular version 6.0.1.

 ## Prerequisites
 You will need:
- - Apache Maven 3.0.3
+ - Apache Maven 3
  - Java 8

 ## Starting application